Does Car Insurance Cover My Loan If the Car Gets Totaled?

 WHY YOUR CAR'S VALUE AND YOUR LOAN BALANCE ALMOST NEVER LINE UP

 ACV reflects depreciation, not your purchase price or loan amount.
 You pay down a loan based on an amortization schedule, but your car depreciates on its own timeline.
-Those two numbers rarely match — and the wider the gap, the more you'd owe your lender after a total loss payout.
+Those two numbers rarely match — and the wider the difference, the more you'd owe your lender after a total loss payout.

 Why You Might Still Owe Money After a Total Loss Payout

 After a total loss, your insurer pays what your car is worth at the time of the claim, not what you owe on it.
 If those two numbers don't match, you're responsible for the difference.
-A $30,000 car financed with $2,000 down over 72 months can leave you $5,000 to $8,000 short within the first 18 months, because cars depreciate faster in the early years than loan balances are paid down.

-• Long loan terms: 72- and 84-month loans keep balances high while the car depreciates steadily
+• Long loan terms: 72- and 84-month loans keep balances high while the car depreciates steadily.

-• Rolled-over negative equity: Folding an old loan balance into a new one creates an immediate shortfall that standard insurance won't cover
+• Rolled-over negative equity: Folding an old loan balance into a new one creates an immediate shortfall that standard insurance won't cover.

 If your car is totaled while you're in this position, you'll owe your lender whatever your insurer didn't pay.
 That debt doesn't go away.
 Gap insurance exists specifically to cover that balance.